AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Quite often, you will need to modify your environment somehow.
 There are numerous ways how to do that, so try and experiment!
-You may craft items, change the terrain, cook food, upgrade or change items, and many other things!
+You may craft items, change the terrain, cook food, upgrade or change items, and do many other things!

-For example, to craft items, you need some basic components and a workshop station or any other terrain that may be used to modify items (a pool of water, a source of fire, etc).
+To craft or modify items, you need some basic components and a workshop station or any other terrain that may be used to modify items (a pool of water, a source of fire, etc).
 Stand next to the workshop station, drop the components, stand on them, press 'M', and point to the direction